 3. Analyzing source performance

-To create a new analysis, go to "Reports" > "Custom reports" and click on "+Add analysis".
-Select the source performance analysis from the predefined options.
+To create a new analysis, go to ´Reports´ (1) > ´Custom reports´ (2) and click on ´Add analysis´ (3).
+Select the source performance analysis (4) from the predefined options.

-- Time frame: As with all forms of analysis, you can restrict the time frame for this report as desired.
+- Time frame (2): As with all forms of analysis, you can restrict the time frame for this report as desired.

-- Graphics and data visualization: When you have completed your configuration, you will see your desired data in the form of two bars for each source that supplied data in the given timeframe.
-The delta between the bars represents your lost applicants that were not able to continue in the process to the later timepoint ("To").
-The remaining number of applicants is expressed as a conversion rate, which can be seen below the source.
-Please note that the data for "Started applications" and "Finished applications" is output precisely for the selected time frame, without taking into account whether an application was also started within the selected timespan.
+- Graphics and data visualization (3): Once you have completed the configuration, you will now see the desired data in the form of two bars for each source that provided you with data in the relevant period.
+The delta of the bars represents your loss of candidates who did not progress to the later point in the process (´To´).
+The remaining number of applicants is expressed as a conversion rate, which you can see below the source.
+Please note that the data for "Started applications" and "Finished applications" is given exactly for the selected period and does not take into account whether an application was also started in the selected period.

-- Export: You can export this analysis in various formats as well.
-The current export options are XLS, CSV, PNG and PDF.
+- Export (4): You can export this analysis in various formats as well.
+The current export options are XLSX, CSV, PNG and PDF.

-You can use this new form of analysis for a variety of purposes.
-We have summarized a few typical applications for you.
+You can use this type of analysis for a variety of purposes.
+We have summarized some of the most common uses here.

 - For instance, you could go beyond determining which sources are quantitatively effective to identify the sources that actually bring you applicants that meet your qualitative expectations.